amososwom/wk3-codechallenge/README.md

 This is a webpage for a user to purchse a ticket when they have choose a movie to buy and can be able to delete a movie when they want, for every movie they get a chance to read a description of what they will expect i ammovie
 ## How to Use
-*Hello for you to use/access youll pass some couple of requirments below, then continue with this instraction here: youll need to open the `index.html file on your browser and it will automatically load up the movie
+*Hello for you to use/access youll pass some couple of requirments below, then continue with this instruction here: youll need to open the `index.html` file on your browser and it will automatically load up the movie
 ### Requirements

 * A computer with a bash terminal and node installed.